Who Made This? Fake Detection and Source Attribution with Diffusion Features: Conclusions

 \section{Conclusions}

-In this work, we presented FRIDA, a training-free framework that repurposes internal activations of pre-trained diffusion models for deepfake detection and source generator attribution.
-FRIDA operates entirely in the diffusion feature space, leveraging the latent representation of a Stable Diffusion U-Net as discriminative descriptors of image authenticity.
-A simple k-nearest-neighbor classifier applied to these features achieves state-of-the-art detection performance and generalizes effectively across unseen generators, while a compact neural model trained on the same representations enables accurate source attribution.
-Our analysis shows that diffusion features, although optimized for image generation, are surprisingly effective for fake image detection and source model attribution.
-This finding suggests that diffusion features can serve as a universal and interpretable basis for synthetic image forensics, bridging generative modeling and authenticity analysis. {
+In this work, we introduced FRIDA, a framework that leverages the internal representation of a pre-trained diffusion model for fake image detection and source model attribution.
+For fake image detection, FRIDA entirely operates within the diffusion feature space, exploiting latent representations from the Stable Diffusion U-Net as compact and discriminative descriptors of image authenticity.
+Through extensive evaluation, we demonstrated that a simple $k$-nearest neighbour classifier applied to these features achieves state-of-the-art detection performance with a limited support set, generalizing effectively to unseen generators without any retraining.
+For source model attribution, a compact neural classifier trained on the same features accurately identifies the generative source, confirming that diffusion features encode model-specific fingerprints.
+Furthermore, we show that diffusion-based features are more discriminative than CLIP and DINO features for fake image detection.
+Through extensive testing, we also demonstrate that our method maintains high performance under various image distortions and effectively generalizes to out-of-distribution generators, including state-of-the-art models like Flux and Qwen.
+These findings may position diffusion representations as a reliable foundation for AI-generated image forensics.